In an ideal world, Best Buy

 The Minneapolis Star Tribune and other media have reported that the probe involves allegations of misuse of company assets in relation to an inappropriate relationship with a female employee.
 A spokesman has declined to comment on the scope of the investigation and Dunn has not responded to repeated requests for a comment.

 Dunn's departure has also renewed concerns about potential conflicts of interest in the retailer's boardroom.

-Almost two years ago, research company Management CV Inc raised issues about favoritism granted to Best Buy founder Richard Schulze's relatives, and transactions connected to Schulze's immediate family and some board members.
+Almost two years ago, research company Management CV Inc raised issues about favouritism granted to Best Buy founder Richard Schulze's relatives, and transactions connected to Schulze's immediate family and some board members.

 Those include jobs with big paychecks for Schulze family members, vast sums of money spent on products from a company owned by Schulze's brother, real estate and aviation agreements with businesses owned by Schulze, and spending on services from companies that have connections with Best Buy board members.

 These ethical problems may reflect deeper-rooted issues, during a time when the company could not afford to be distracted, Yu said.

 Schulze, who still is Best Buy's chairman and its largest shareholder with about 20 percent of the company's stock, was not available to comment.
 Greg Hitt, a spokesman for Best Buy's board, said the company fully complies with all legal requirements, including public disclosure, regarding related-party transactions.